-UC Berkeley and Residential and Student Service Programs take the welfare of our students very seriously and have the following procedures in place to provide for each student's wellbeing.
-If you believe that any member of the campus community is missing or is in any danger, do not hesitate to report it to UCPD Berkeley immediately.
+UC Berkeley and Residential and Student Service Programs (RSSP) take the welfare of our students very seriously and have the following procedures in place to provide for each student's wellbeing.
+The missing student policy applies to any student who lives in an on-campus student housing facility, regardless of their age, status, or whether they have registered a confidential contact person.
+Any person who is aware of a student who is missing must immediately report that information to UCPD Berkeley.

-A student is considered missing when UCPD Berkeley has determined the student to be missing.
 Concerns that may give rise to a missing student investigation may consist of but are not limited to:

-- · Medical or health related problems; - The student has not regularly attended classes and has not been seen elsewhere; - A UC Berkeley official has made an inquiry of concern; - A parent, roommate, suitemate or apartment-mate of the student has reported such disappearance due to irregular contact with the student; - Residential staff believes that a student may be missing based upon absence from the residence or other information received by staff.
+- · Medical or health related problems; - The student has not regularly attended classes and has not been seen elsewhere; - A UC Berkeley official has made an inquiry of concern; - A parent, roommate, suitemate, or apartment-mate of the student has reported such disappearance due to irregular contact with the student; - Residential staff believes that a student may be missing based upon absence from the residence or other information received by staff.